cofauver/rails-forms/README.md

 ##### Recent improvements

 The landing page, notifications form, users index page, and users show page have been given a total styling revamp!
 Other pages - the new user form, for example - are still unstyled.
+The styling work can be found in the `/app/assets/stylesheets` directory.
+- `application.scss` contains site-wide styles and a manifest of the other stylesheets
+- `notifications.scss` covers styles on the simulated "email" landing page (`/`) and the notifications form (`/notification-settings`).
+- `users.scss` covers the styles on the users index page (`/users`) and the users show page (`/users/:id`).
+- `fonts.scss` contains font information.
+- `colors.scss` contains aliases for the colors used commonly across the site.

 ### Navigating the codebase